 A history of a civil or criminal conviction or administrative rule violation that is substantially related to the care of children, as determined under s.
 DCF 13.05

-A history of civil or criminal offenses or any other action that demonstrate an inability to manage financial resources or the activities of a center.
+A history of civil or criminal offenses or any other actions that demonstrate an inability to manage financial resources or the activities of a camp.

-“Group" means a specific number of children who have a regularly assigned child care worker and who are cared for in the same self-contained room or area at the center.
+“Group" means a specific number of children who have a regularly assigned counselor responsible for the children's well-being and meeting the children's basic needs.